 - No debt financing on the balance sheet: small business factoring provides a cash flow facility without balance sheet debt.
 Small businesses lacking financial strength cannot afford the new debt.

-- Competitive rates start at .95%: small business factoring rates start at .95% per 30-days.
+- Competitive rates start at .95%: small business funding rates start at .95% per 30 days.
 Invoice factoring makes sense for startups compared to costly Merchant Cash Advances (MCAs) or high-interest debt.

-- Flexible financing solution with unlimited access to working capital: small business factoring is a flexible cash flow vehicle that grows with your business.
+- Funding solution with unlimited access to working capital: small business factoring is a cash flow vehicle that grows with your business.
 When startups grow their monthly receivables, their access to monthly funding increases with improved rates.

 Small Business Factoring Example